Why Shares of Coinbase Are Rising Today

 *Stock Advisor returns as of April 27, 2022

-Bram Berkowitz has positions in Bitcoin and Ethereum.
-The Motley Fool has positions in and recommends Bitcoin, Coinbase Global, Inc., and Ethereum.
-The Motley Fool has a disclosure policy.
+Bram Berkowitz has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Coinbase Global, Inc. The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.